 Most people know to avoid onions or garlic on a first date, but the odors in the food aren’t the culprits for bad breath.
 The bacteria in your mouth are to blame.
 As they break down leftover food particles and dead cells, they produce sulfur compounds responsible for bad breath.
 We’ve put together a few foods you can add to your diet to help fight bad breath.

-Crisp fruits and veggies like celery, cucumbers, pears and apples are a 2-in-1 fix for bad breath.
-Not only do they help your mouth produce saliva, which helps clean out the odor-producing bacteria, the crunch acts like a scrubber on your teeth, helping remove food particles so there’s less for the bacteria to break down.
+Crisp fruits and veggies like celery, cucumbers, pears, and apples are a 2-in-1 fix for bad breath.
+Not only do they help your mouth produce saliva, which helps clean out the odor-producing bacteria, but the crunch also acts like a scrubber on your teeth, removing food particles so there’s less for the bacteria to break down.